vierge-noire/cakephp-test-migrator/README.md

 The `Migrator` will automatically drop the tables where needed, and re-run the migrations.
 Switching branches therefore does not require any intervention on your side.

+### What happens if my migrations insert data in the DB

+It is quite common, that migrations insert data within migrations.
+For example if you need to insert a role `admin`

+### Trouble shooting

+It might be required, right after you installed the plugin, to drop and recreate your test database.
+If the problem persists, feel free to open an issue.

 ## Authors
 * Juan Pablo Ramirez
 * Nicolas Masson